 A food allergy refers to a specific allergic reaction that involves the immune system, is triggered by a particular food, and is reproducible.
 In other words, the same symptoms—for example, wheezing or rash—must occur each time the food is eaten.
 It can also be called a hypersensitivity reaction as the immune system is very sensitive to the food.

 Food hypersensitivity is triggered by allergens—food components (usually proteins) that react with the immune system.
 Many different allergens can be present in the same food.
 Cow's milk, eggs, shellfish (shrimp, crab, or lobster), peanuts, tree nuts (walnuts, cashews, Brazil nuts), fish, soy, wheat, and even sesame seeds are the allergens that often trigger food hypersensitivity reactions.

 Food hypersensitivity, especially to cow's milk, is seen more often in children than in adults.
 Many children outgrow food hypersensitivities in later years, with sensitivity to milk, egg, and soy the most likely to wane over time.
 People who are sensitive to seafood or nuts however, will probably have to avoid those foods forever.

 Like other types of allergies, such as hayfever, people who are allergic to certain foods are simply more sensitive to the allergens found in these foods.
-Allergic reactions to food result from the actions of a specific groups of proteins called antibodies.
+Allergic reactions to food result from the actions of a specific group of proteins called antibodies.
 Antibodies, an important part of the body's defense system, are activated when the offending food is eaten.
 Their role is to recognize foreign invaders (antigens)—in this case, allergens—and get rid of them.
 It is not known why the body will suddenly react to these food antigens as foreign invaders, but it appears to be genetic.

-Certain types of antibodies, known as IgE, are more highly reactive, and perhaps more abundant, in people with food hypersensitivity.
+Certain types of antibodies, known as IgE, are more highly reactive, and usually more abundant, in people with food hypersensitivity.